Dylann Roof: Post-trial proceedings and release of documents

-Death sentence appeal
+Death sentence appeal attempt

 In January 2020, it was reported that Roof was appealing his death sentence.
 According to a 321-page brief filed by Roof's lawyers in the U.S. Court of Appeals for the 4th Circuit, Roof's representing himself during the penalty phase of his trial deprived the jury of extenuating information about his mental illness.
 The brief cites the Supreme Court's ruling in Indiana v.
 Edwards that judges can force a lawyer on defendants who lack mental capacity.

 On May 25, 2021, his lawyers began an appeal process before the United States Court of Appeals for the Fourth Circuit claiming that Roof was "too disconnected from reality" to represent himself at the federal trial.
 In the 321-page motion, his attorneys argue that he had disorders ranging from schizophrenia spectrum to autism, anxiety and depression, and that he did not care about his sentence, in the belief that white nationalists would rescue him from prison after an impending race war.
-The defense team also argued that Roof masked his mental illness during the trial.
+Roof reportedly had decided he wanted to appeal his death sentence once he realized that the war was not going to happen and he was not going to be rescued.
+According to his defense team, Roof reportedly masked his mental illness during the trial because he felt it might interfere with his rescue from prison.

 On August 25, 2021, a panel of the Fourth Circuit unanimously rejected Roof's appeal.
 Upholding the death sentence, the judges wrote in their 149-page opinion that "no cold record or careful parsing of statutes and precedents can capture the full horror of what Roof did.
 His crimes qualify him for the harshest penalty that a just society can impose."
 On September 10, 2021, his attorneys appealed the judges' ruling.

 On September 24, 2021, a federal court declined to take the appeal case against the panel's decision, arguing in a one-page file that the appeals should go before the full appeals court.
 A day prior, attorneys for the federal government opposed appeals saying that Roof was properly convicted and sentenced saying that there is "no need to revisit" the facts for which Roof was found guilty.

 On March 2, 2022, attorneys for Roof announced that they had asked the Supreme Court to resolve the dispute between them and their client over the mental illness defense.
 Roof had fired his attorneys to prevent them from portraying him as having a mental illness.
 The attorneys argued that they should have been allowed to remain on the case.
 On October 11, 2022, it was announced that the Supreme Court had denied the appeal without comment.